Pachyrhizus ahipa: Breeding

 Several breeding goals are important in P. ahipa, apart from it being used as a vegetable crop, a basic food crop, or a possible industrial crop.
 Those traits are mainly the reduction of the growth period and a reduced pod formation.
-This is especially important, if reproductive pruning could be avoided, saving time and money could be saved.
+If reproductive pruning could be avoided, time and money could be saved.

 Pachyrhizus ahipa plants must be propagated sexually, because the reproductive rate by cloning from tubers is very low.
-Propagation by seed is very advantageous, because transmission of viruses can be avoided and the storage of the propagation material is inexpensive.
+Propagation by seed is very advantageous, because transmission of viruses can be avoided and the storage of propagation material is inexpensive.

 Several interspecific hybridization experiments have been conducted among all the Pachyrhizus species.
-The traits of the Andean bean, of most interest are tuber quality, growth habit, and early maturity.
-The results of the breeding between the different species showed especially good performing hybrid lines with regard to high tuber yield as well as wide adaptability.
+The traits of the Andean bean of most interest are tuber quality, growth habit, and early maturity.
+The results of breeding between the different species showed especially good performing hybrid lines with regard to high tuber yield as well as wide adaptability.
 Nevertheless, negative secondary effects, such as reduced seed set and reduced germination rates, have been observed.

 Prospects

-Pachyrhizus ahipa should be used by a wider range of farmers for several reasons:
+Pachyrhizus ahipa has a number of qualities that may be attractive for wider cultivation: